cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import-datasets.md

 ![](/images/image250.jpg)

 - You can also import a dataset from an attached cloud storage.
-  Here you should select the annotation format, then select a cloud storage from the list and specify a zip archive to the text field `File name`.
+  Here you should select the annotation format, then select a cloud storage from the list or use default settings if you have already specified required cloud storage for task or project. and specify a zip archive to the text field `File name`.

 During the import process, you will be able to track the progress of the import.